Quote audit · prerequisite check

 Don't let the installer be the inspector

 The solar company has a strong incentive to call the roof “fine.”
 A reroof adds weeks of delay and may move the project past their quarter-end.
 If you're anywhere in the 10–15-year window — or you don't know the actual roof age — pay a roofer for an independent inspection.
 The going rate is $150–$400.
-Compare that to the $12K–$28K removal-and-reinstall bill you avoid by catching a tired roof before mounting panels on it.
+Compare that to the $12K–$28K removal-and-reinstall bill you avoid by catching a tired roof before mounting panels on it (planning range of roughly $1,500–$3,500 per kW on a typical ~8 kW residential array; local labor and array complexity move the band).

 Two specifics worth asking a roofer, not a solar salesperson: granule loss (asphalt shingles shed mineral granules as they age — bare patches on south-facing slopes mean the roof is closer to end of life than the calendar suggests), and flashing condition at penetrations and valleys (where leaks actually start).
 A roof whose surface looks OK can still fail at the seams.